 What is the Function of Scripture?

 We are a people of the book.
 We pray the book.
 We read the book.
 We study the book.
 We memorize the book.
 But why?
 Because in that book we find our Savior Jesus Christ.
 All of Scripture, whether of the Old or New Testament, acts as a giant Las Vegas style neon arrow pointing us to Jesus Christ, the only Mediator through which we are able to commune with our Father.
-The Scripture, then, functions as the mediator, the means through which we relate to our God–because in that Scripture is found Jesus Christ, the Word of God.
+The Scripture, are a table of sorts, a place where we meet God–because in that Scripture is found Jesus Christ, the Word of God.

 Salvation history is the story of how that people continued to understand their relationship to their God through the lens of the past.
 The creation, the Passover, the exodus, the parting of the Red Sea, the giving of the Law, the sacrifices, the conquest of the land, the kings–each generation of God’s people has realized how they fit into the historic relationship God has established with his chosen ones.